 Start your fashion business

 Our two year Master of Arts programme will prepare you to become a fashion entrepreneur by equipping you with all the skills you’ll need to operate.
-Enrollment for academic year 2019/2020 opens on 10th of October 2018.
+Enrolment for the Master Fashion Enterprise Creation 2019-2020 closes April 15th 2019 for NON EU applicants and June 15th for EU applicants.
 You can apply via Studielink.

 Be part of the fourth generation of the Amsterdam Fashion Institute’s MA FEC.